Perspective | Third parties fear the Democrats’ big voter bill. It’ll actually help them.

 But to participate in this system, campaigns must now raise $25,000 in 20 states, not just $5,000.
 That extra burden, the Green Party fears, will make it harder to enter the system.
 (The party also argues — separately — that the new system would amplify differences between popular and less popular candidates, because each small donation would be multiplied: If one candidate raises $100,000 and another raises $200,000, public funding would transform that difference into $700,000 vs. $1.4 million.)

 Clearly, the larger fundraising requirement would make it more difficult for third-party presidential candidates with limited reach to qualify for subsidies.
 But it’s not clear that’s a terrible thing.
 No third-party candidate in almost 30 years has had any chance to be elected.
 Arguably, the main effect of third parties in presidential races has been to risk throwing the election to the less-popular of the two major-party candidates.
 In 2000, Ralph Nader likely tipped Florida, and therefore the election, to George W. Bush, although Al Gore won the national popular vote.
-(Naderites dispute this; here’s a model to test the hypothesis.)
+(Naderites dispute this, but there are online models that let you test the hypothesis.)
 Some have also argued that in 2016, the third-party candidates may have shifted the election to Donald Trump — though that claim is also contested.

 If states used rank-choice-voting (as Maine and Alaska now do) — allowing voters to express their ordered preferences for multiple candidates — this spoiler effect could be eliminated.
 Third-party candidates would then help bring new ideas into the system, without a majoritarian downside.
 But until that sensible change happens, it’s hard to lament the new requirements in H.R.
 1.